kevinjon27/GojekAPI/README.md

 ## Legal

-Disclaimer: This is not affliated, endorsed or certified by Shopee.
+Disclaimer: This is not affliated, endorsed or certified by Gojek.
 This is an independent and unofficial API.
 Strictly **not for spam**.
 Use at your own risk.